 With bold features and an intense gaze, the Sphynx might not appear to be the friendliest cat on the planet, but don’t let this cat's stern espression deceive you!
 The Sphynx is a gregarious, personable cat with lots of love to share with everyone, including strangers and other pets.
 Quick to greet their family members at the door and just as fast to cuddle under the covers when bedtime arrives, Sphynx cats take every possible opportunity to socialize.

 Without adequate companionship, the Sphynx quickly becomes despondent, bored, and destructive.
-These kitties absolutely hate to be left alone, and while they’re spending time with you, they have a tendency to offer unsolicited help and advice.
+These cats absolutely hate to be left alone, and while they’re spending time with you, they have a tendency to offer unsolicited help and advice.
 Loud meows can give way to unrelenting wails if you try to confine a Sphynx to its own space, making these cats unsuitable for families that don’t want a high level of involvement from their pet.

-High-quality food is essential for Sphynx cats, as lower-quality cat food can lead to serious skin problems and cause excess oil production.
+High-quality food is essential for Sphynx cats, as lower-quality cat food can lead to skin problems and cause excess oil production.
 Look for a brand that’s high in protein and low in carbohydrates, and that incorporates real meat or fish as the primary ingredient.

 There are quite a few stories about the origins of the Sphynx cat.
 Feline geneticists believe that the Sphynx we know today might share some similarities with Aztec or Mexican hairless cats, which were last documented in the early 1900s.